rishav-karanjit/OpenGL/cohen sutherland line clipping/readme.md

 <b>Step 3:</b> For each end points compute its outcodes(rule same as above binary number)<br>

 <b>Step 4:</b> Consider a line segment whose outcodes are given by o1 = outcode(x1, y1) and o2 = outcode(x2, y2).
 We can now reason on the basis of these outcodes.
-There are four cases:<br><br>
+There are four cases:<br>

 <b>Case 1:</b>(o1 = o2 = 0).
 Both endpoints are inside the clipping window.<br>
 <b>Case 2:</b>(o1 = 0, o2 = 0; or vice versa).
 One endpoint is inside the clipping window;one is outside.<br>